 \subsection{Coding Tree Methodology (Overview)}

-We summarize here the \textit{security advice coding} (SAcoding) methodology, previously introduced and used \cite{Barrera2022} on the 1013-item dataset of security advice items.\footnote{Barrera et al.\ \cite{Barrera2022} analyzed the V3 dataset \cite{IoTSecMap}; V4 is now available.} It was designed using inductive coding \cite{Corbin2008}.
+We summarize here our \textit{security advice coding} (SAcoding) methodology, previously introduced and used \cite{Barrera2022} on the 1013-item dataset of security advice items.\footnote{ Our previous work \cite{Barrera2022} analyzed the V3 dataset \cite{IoTSecMap}; V4 is now available. } It was designed using inductive coding \cite{Corbin2008}.
 Fig.~\ref{fig:flowchart2} shows the coding tree, which a human coder uses to assign codes to advice items by answering questions $Q_i$ given in Fig.~\ref{fig:treeQuestions}.
-The tree does not analyze the quality of the technical content of advice, but rather classifies advice items by ``type'', i.e., into categories per the codes in Fig.~\ref{box:tags}.
+The method does not analyze the quality of the technical content of advice, but rather classifies advice items into ``type'' categories, per the codes in Fig.~\ref{box:tags}.

 We use the SAcoding tree on three datasets: two derived from the DCMS 13 Guidelines, and one from the ETSI Provisions.
 For the first of the two from the DCMS document, for an actionability assessment of the guidelines as documented, we extract each guideline as a whole (the entire guideline as one item).
 For the second set, we extract all sub-topics from each of the 13 guidelines, allowing assessment of each sub-topic as an independent advice item.
 From the ETSI Provisions we extract each provision (including associated examples and notes) from each of the 13 categories plus the extra category noted earlier.
 Each ETSI provision is largely self-contained, typically focusing on one topic, and need not be subdivided.
 These extractions result in three datasets that we will compare:

 \begin{itemize} \item DCMS \textit{Full} guidelines (13 items) \item DCMS \textit{Sub-Topics} guidelines (28 items) \item ETSI \textit{Provisions} (67 items) \end{itemize}